-*** More detailed information about when and how our churches may re-open for public worship – and, crucially, how to book, as numbers are still strictly limited – will be available from individual parishes and/or published on parish websites only.***
+*** More detailed information about when and how our churches may re-open for public worship – and, crucially, how to book, as numbers for each church are limited in order to allow for physical distancing of 2 metres – is available from individual parishes and/or published on parish websites only.***

 It should be noted that whilst permission has been given by the Government that churches may open from 4 July, it is important for everyone to understand that there is no imperative to do so on that date.
 The critical issue is that churches only re-open for both private prayer and the celebration of Mass when all the measures are in place that will make it is safe for them to do so.

 Although there is a deep desire to resume the sacramental life of the Church, many parishes will need some time to assimilate the guidance and to put the necessary framework of procedures in place before they can open.
 It is crucial to ensure that we are fully compliant in terms of social/physical distancing and to satisfy those governmental requirements which are designed to make safety paramount in public gatherings.
 I would ask everyone therefore to be patient, understanding and supportive as these arrangements are gradually implemented.

 Sufficient eligible volunteers to help with the stewarding and cleaning of churches as part of these arrangements is absolutely essential.
 I would like to thank all those who have already come forward so kindly to assist with this work in their local parishes.

 The latest Guidance from the CBCEW regarding resumption of collective worship may be read here